container

 A counter-protester is being dragged out of a Shein store (right).
 Photo by AP Yonhap News

-Even before opening at BHV Department Store, Shein faced a flood of opposition, including supplier withdrawals, union protests, and citizen petitions.
-Not only the French fashion industry but also local governments and civic groups objected, turning the issue into a political and social controversy.
+Even before opening, Shein’s entry into BHV Department Store faced strong opposition, including supplier withdrawals, union protests, and citizen petitions.
+The backlash extended beyond the French fashion industry to local governments and civic groups, making it a political and social issue.

-On the day of the opening, huge crowds gathered in front of the department store.
-While citizens eagerly awaited the event, various human rights, environmental, and civic organizations, as well as local politicians, staged protests.
-Shein was criticized for threatening the French fashion and retail industries with ultra-cheap products made through labor exploitation, and even for allegedly encouraging child sexual exploitation crimes.
+On the opening day, huge crowds gathered in front of the department store.
+While some citizens excitedly awaited the opening, various human rights, environmental, and civic groups, along with local politicians, staged protests.
+Shein was criticized for threatening the French fashion and retail industries with ultra-cheap products produced through labor exploitation, and was even accused of encouraging child sexual exploitation crimes.
 When some protesters entered the store, security personnel escorted them out.

 On November 6, at the logistics warehouse of Charles de Gaulle Airport in Roissy, France, customs officers wearing white gloves are opening piled-up parcels originating from 'Shein', while government officials including Serge Papin, Minister of Small and Medium Enterprises, and Amelie de Montchalin, Minister of Public Accounts, along with the press, watch them closely.
 A customs official said it would take at least a month to open 200,000 parcels and identify illegal items. /ABACAPRESS

-Recently, Shein was found to have sold adult dolls modeled after young girls holding teddy bears on its online marketplace in France.
-On November 1, the French Directorate-General for Competition, Consumer Affairs and Fraud Control filed a complaint against Shein for the distribution and sale of child pornography, and on November 5, the government requested a court order to block access to the site, stating that “Shein has repeatedly and systematically violated French law.”
-The Ministry of Finance announced, “At the direction of the Prime Minister, we are initiating procedures to suspend Shein’s services.”
+Recently, Shein was found to have sold adult dolls resembling young girls holding teddy bears on its online shopping site in France.
+On November 1, the French Directorate General for Competition, Consumer Affairs and Fraud Control filed a complaint against Shein for the distribution and sale of child pornography, and on November 5, the government announced that "Shein has repeatedly and systematically violated French law," requesting the court to block access to the site.
+The Ministry of Finance also announced, "Following the Prime Minister’s directive, we are beginning procedures to suspend Shein’s services."

-Amelie de Montchalin, Minister of Public Accounts in charge of French customs, visited Paris Charles de Gaulle Airport on November 6 and announced, “We have decided to open and inspect all 200,000 Shein parcels that arrived in France within the past 24 hours.”
-It is extremely rare for customs to open every parcel from overseas personal purchases.
+On November 6, Amelie de Montchalin, Minister of Public Accounts, who oversees French customs, visited Paris Charles de Gaulle Airport, the country’s main gateway, and stated, "We have decided to open and inspect all 200,000 Shein parcels that arrived in France in the past 24 hours."
+It is extremely rare for customs officials to open every parcel entering the country via personal overseas direct purchases.

-"Even in the initial checks, we found unapproved cosmetics (under French law), toys dangerous to children, counterfeit goods, and substandard electronic products."
+"Even in the initial inspection, we found unapproved cosmetics under French law, toys dangerous to children, counterfeit goods, and low-quality electronic products."

-The French authorities plan to decide whether to suspend Shein’s business operations based on the results of this comprehensive investigation.
+French authorities plan to decide whether to suspend Shein’s operations based on the results of this comprehensive inspection.

 Shein, which challenged France's 'pride' by forcibly opening the world's first offline store in the heart of Paris, the center of fashion.